Toxxxu/test-frontend/README.md

 Before you run the application, you need to run the backend.
 Please check this link [https://github.com/Toxxxu/test-backend](https://github.com/Toxxxu/test-backend) to install and run the backend.

+## Description

+Write `git clone git@github.com:Toxxxu/test-frontend.git` in your terminal in the exact folder where you want to close the project.

 ## Installation

 Before you run the project, please write `npm install` to install the packages.